 - i.
 Remove the default repository specification from the [trac] repository_dir option. - ii.
-Add the main repository as a named repository. - iii.
+Add the "main" repository as a named repository. - iii.
 Re-synchronize the main repository. - iv.
-Set up post-commit and post-revprop-change hooks on the "main" repository, and set [trac] repository_sync_per_request to an empty value. - v.
-Add an alias to the main repository as the default repository (by leaving out the the name, e.g. .alias = main).
+Set up post-commit and post-revprop-change hooks on the main repository, and set [trac] repository_sync_per_request to an empty value - v.
+Add a hidden alias to the main repository as the default repository.
 This ensures that all links predating the migration still resolve to the main repository. - vi.
-Repeat steps 2, 3 and 4 to add other "named" repositories as needed.
+Repeat steps 2, 3 and 4 to add other (named) repositories as needed.